damhau/azdo-pull-request/README.md

 ### Open Pull Request in Browser

 1. Select a pull request and click on the open in browser icon.
-2. This will open the pull request in your default web browser.
+2. This will open the pull request in your default web browser

 ### Refresh Pull Requests